Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 Pixinsight

-PixInsight is a software package that seems to be gaining use among our members.
-(More to come here.)
+PixInsight is a software package that seems to be gaining use among our members and in the world of astrophotography.
+(Much more to come here.)

 A Few References